sap-tutorials/Tutorials/tutorials/iot-sac-integration-ext/iot-sac-integration-ext.md

 To consume the above generated calculation view in SAP Analytics Cloud, you need to establish SAP HANA Live connection between SAP Analytics Cloud and SAP IoT.
 This is a one time activity and you do not need to repeat this step  again for the same tenant.

-1. Open your licensed SAP Analytics Cloud tenant URL and login with valid credentials that are assigned with right roles that authorise to create live connection, create models and stories.
+1. Open your licensed SAP Analytics Cloud tenant URL and log in with valid credentials that are assigned with right roles that authorise to create live connection, create models and stories.

      [https://acme-iot.eu10.sapanalytics.cloud/](https://acme-iot.eu10.sapanalytics.cloud/) (replace **acme-iot** with actual SAP Analytics Cloud tenant name)